coverclock/com-diag-obelisk/README.md

 four symbols, ZERO, ONE, MARKER or INVALID; and a finite state machine parses the symbols according to a simple grammer, rejecting any input that violates what is in effect a language specification.
-## Issues
-I haven't found a good way to test the leap second handling to my satisfaction.
-Anything I might do is extremely synthetic and relies on what may be my own misunderstanding for both the implementation and the test.
-I suppose I'll just have to keep track of when the next leap second is inserted (okay, I would have done that anyway), and check the log file the next morning.
-Or maybe stay up and see what the clock does at midnight.
 ## Links
 <https://github.com/coverclock/com-diag-obelisk>
 <https://github.com/coverclock/com-diag-hazer>